Configuration File

 Syntax

 The configuration file must contain an object.
-Comments, unquoted keys, single quotes or trailing commas are allowed:
+Comments, unquoted keys, single quotes and trailing commas are allowed:

 {